Ready to eats: check

 SOS words: check

-Throughly acquainted with the menu of Burma Burma, I looked forward to gorge on all that I ate under the plush decor of this restaurant, on the streets of Myanmar.
+Thoroughly acquainted with the menu of Burma Burma in Mumbai, I looked forward to gorge on all that I ate under the plush decor of this restaurant, on the streets of Myanmar.

 But then the food gods had other plans.